 Expand

-LIFO liquidations, which may also be referred to as decrements, refer to situations when inventories in old LIFO layers, carried at their (presumably) lower acquisition costs are liquidated.
-All other things being equal, LIFO liquidation increases current year income.
-In these situations, the principle underlying the LIFO method of inventory pricing—that current costs are matched with current revenue—will be negated.
+LIFO liquidations, which may also be referred to as decrements, refer to situations when inventories in old LIFO layers, carried at their original acquisition costs (which in many cases will typically be less than current acquisition costs of similar inventory) are deemed to have been sold due to an overall decrease in inventory quantities.
+All other things being equal, a LIFO liquidation will generally increase current year income (as those older, lower costs, are charged to cost of sales).
+In these situations, the principle underlying the LIFO method of inventory pricing—that current costs are matched with current revenue—will be violated.
 SEC SAB Topic 11.F requires disclosure (either in a footnote or parenthetically on the face of the income statement) of the impact of LIFO liquidations on net income and earnings per share.
 See FSP 8.4.3.

 It would not be appropriate to defer the effect of the liquidation at year-end even if affected inventories are expected to be replaced soon after year-end.
 See IV 3.7.1 for interim reporting considerations for LIFO decrements.